neliva/Neliva.Security.Cryptography.PackageProtector/README.md

 +-------------+----------------------------------------------------------------------+
               |                       encrypted (no padding)                         |
 ```
 Package **iv/salt** is cryptographically strong random bytes generated for every package.
 When package is updated, new random bytes are generated.
 Notice that the padding comes before the MAC.
-This uncommon *pad-then-mac-then-encrypt* format forces the decryption operation to verify MAC before padding, eliminating padding oracle attacks.
+This *pad-then-mac-then-encrypt* format forces the decryption operation to verify MAC before padding, eliminating padding oracle attacks.

 ## Keys derivation